-Most patients who see a GP do not have cancer and have symptoms due to a more minor condition.
+It can be hard for GPs to decide who may have cancer and who might have a more minor condition.
 For some symptoms, your doctor may ask you to wait to see if the symptoms get better or respond to treatment, such as antibiotics.

 There are guidelines for GPs to help them decide who needs a referral.

-Urgent referral means that you should see a specialist within 2 weeks.
+Some of the UK nations have targets around how quickly you’ll be seen.
+In England an urgent referral means that you should see a specialist within 2 weeks.

 This 2 week time frame is not part of the waiting time targets for Scotland, Wales and (in general) Northern Ireland.
 But wherever you live, you are seen as quickly as possible.

 Your GP should arrange for you to see a specialist if you are over 55, and have postmenopausal bleeding.
 This means any unexplained vaginal bleeding that happens more than 1 year after your periods have stopped because of the menopause.